 More importantly, detecting vulnerability is the other half of the development process and DevSecOps gives power to the developers to work quickly on the detected issues.
 In a tech-driven world where security is an important concern for all, a self-proclaimed approach could limit the potential of upcoming technology.
 This is why most active tech brands are aiming to adopt an advanced approach to security while adopting new security strategies.

 Since security is no longer just a business priority, it has become more important than ever to integrate security into the continuous delivery pipeline.
-And with new approaches like DevSecOps, smart tools and practices could be brought into light, lowering the risk of security vulnerabilities in the upcoming technology solutions.
+And with new approaches like DevSecOps, smart tools and practices could be brought into the light, lowering the risk of security vulnerabilities in the upcoming technology solutions.

-If you are aiming to drive increased consumer trust in your application or software solutions with the advanced security practices, our experts at BugRaptors can bring you all the assistance you need.
+If you are aiming to drive increased consumer trust in your application or software solutions with advanced security practices, our experts at BugRaptors can bring you all the assistance you need.